Coastal Academy High School

 Conferences

-Students are assigned an Academic Counselor upon enrollment.
-The Academic Counselor is a resource for helping students stay on track and can arrange appointments with subject-area teachers.
-Students are assigned a Mentor Advisor.
+Students are assigned a School Counselor upon enrollment.
+The School Counselor is a resource for helping students stay on track and can arrange appointments with subject-area teachers.
+Students are also assigned a Mentor Advisor.
 Mentors conduct biweekly check-ins with their mentees to ensure appropriate academic and social-emotional progress.
 These individuals act as “school champions” for their respective mentees.
 Students, parents, and teachers have real-time access to a student’s progress through online progress reports.
-If a student falls behind or is struggling, families are encouraged to meet with their Academic Coach or the Principal to create or modify an individualized learning plan.
+If a student falls behind or is struggling, families are encouraged to meet with their School Counselor or an Administrator to create or modify an individualized learning plan.

 4 Year College Acceptances